-This clever system does have a drawback though in that it can slightly introduce additional strain on the GPU.
-If you’re noticing FPS (Frames per second) drops in games while using Discord, hardware acceleration could be part of the problem.
-Here’s how to disable hardware acceleration in Discord.
+This clever system does have a drawback though in that it can slightly introduce additional strain on your GPU.
+If you’re noticing FPS (frames per second) drops in games while using Discord, hardware acceleration could be part of the problem.

 How to Turn Off Hardware Acceleration in Discord

+You can turn off hardware acceleration in Discord in the Advanced section of Discord settings.
 You’ll have to have the Discord desktop client as this option is not available in the web version of Discord.

-Step 1: In Discord, click the
+- In Discord, click the

-Step 3: In the
+- In the

 As you can see, it’s super easy to disable hardware acceleration in Discord.
-You should see a slight improvement in your FPS while Discord is running.
+You might now notice a slight improvement in your FPS while Discord is running.